AI Summary

 Ability Reference

-All abilities are read-only and idempotent.
+The read abilities are idempotent and safe to call repeatedly.
+The write abilities, added in WPForms 1.10.2, create or modify form data and require write access to be enabled first.
 Errors are returned as WP_Error objects serialized to JSON with code, message, and data.status fields.

 wpforms/list-forms